MapaloKasanda/personal-portfolio/ReadME.md

 <section id="about">
 ```

-The `about` ID identifies that particular section.

-The `class` attribute is used to group multiple elements that have similar characteristics or are intended to receive the same styling.

 Therefore, an `id` is normally used for a unique element, while a `class` can be shared by multiple elements.

----

 ## 3.3 Which attribute helped improve user experience the most and why?

 The `alt` attribute helped improve the user experience because it provides alternative text for images.

-If an image cannot be displayed, the alternative text can describe what the image represents.
-It also improves accessibility for people who use screen readers.

 The `title` attribute can also provide additional information when users interact with certain elements.

----

 # Question 4: Development Process